 Installing a single operating system is easy.
 But if you want to run dual operating systems on your device, you have to prioritize the installation.
 If Windows and Linux are your choices, then first you have to install Windows and then Linux.
 The reason is the boot loader for windows.
-If you install the Linux first, then windows won’t load at all.
+If you install Linux first, then Windows won’t load at all.

 Boot from your installation disc.

-Try your Linux distribution before installing.
+Try your Linux distribution before installing it.

 As attest run, use the Linux distribution to check the features.
 Linux comes with a copy that can be used to navigate through all the features the operating system comes along.
 Once checked, carry on with the installation mechanism and click install to continue.
 It only works for Linux, windows do not have any feature like this.

 Despite the type of operating system you are trying to install, every one of them has a setup that needs certain files to be downloaded on your device before installation.
 This takes some time depending on the speed of your device.
 The setup may include selecting the preferred language and keyboard layout options.